 So what to do with your aloe vera plant flower stalk?
 Or how do you make them flower?
 Can you eat the aloe vera plant flower stalk?

 Aloe vera is one of the most common succulent options for many gardeners.
 It is quite popular for its medicinal properties.
-In fact, it is used to treat burns and wounds.
-The aloe vera gel is also used as the main ingredient in many shampoos.
+It is used to treat burns and wounds.
+Aloe vera gel is also used as the main ingredient in many shampoos.

 Tips to Encourage Your Aloe To Bloom

-Producing aloe vera plant flower stalk is quite hard to achieve.
+Producing aloe vera plant flower stalks is quite hard to achieve.
 Normally, you would have to wait until the aloe vera matures so you can see some stalks.
-The majority of aloe vera grown indoors don’t grow flower stalks.
+The majority of aloe vera grown indoors doesn’t grow flower stalks.

 There are many factors that you need to take into consideration for you to grow beautiful aloe plants.
 First, you need to grow the aloe vera outdoors and provide it with good sun exposure.
 Expose your aloe plant to at least 4-6 hours of sunlight.